evenrus/myeloma_SNV/README.md

 ### Filtering by myeloma (M) FLAGs:

--MFLAG_PANEL: Gene not in panel
+- MFLAG_PANEL: Gene not in panel

--MFLAG_IGH: In IGH locus
+- MFLAG_IGH: In IGH locus

--MFLAG_MAF: MAF > 3 % in exac/1000genomes
+- MFLAG_MAF: MAF > 3 % in exac/1000genomes

--MFLAG_MAFCOS: MAF > 0.1 % and not in COSMIC
+- MFLAG_MAFCOS: MAF > 0.1 % and not in COSMIC

                 For SNVs: Only EXACT/POS in COSMIC counts as match.

--MFLAG_NONPASS: NON-PASS IF not in COSMIC and not previously known in MM.
+- MFLAG_NONPASS: NON-PASS IF not in COSMIC and not previously known in MM.

                 For SNVs: Only EXACT/POS in COSMIC counts as match.

                           Only missense mutations can be removed by this filter (i.e. 'non_synonymous_codon')

--MFLAG_NORM: Variant in 1 or more good normal control run by myTYPE
+- MFLAG_NORM: Variant in 1 or more good normal control run by myTYPE

--MFLAG_VAF: Remove variants with target VAF < 1 %
+- MFLAG_VAF: Remove variants with target VAF < 1 %

--MFLAG_BIDIR: Remove variants BIDIR = 0 (only reads on one strand)
+- MFLAG_BIDIR: Remove variants BIDIR = 0 (only reads on one strand)

 ### Output files